syyePhenomenol/HollowKnight.MapModS/README.md

 ![Example Screenshot](./transition.jpg)
 ![Example Screenshot](./pause.jpg)

-This fork of CaptainDapper's original mod has been expanded on with more features, bug fixes and a Pause Menu UI.
+This fork of CaptainDapper's original mod has been expanded on with many more features and bug fixes.
 It is currently compatible with:
 - RandomizerMod v4.0.2
 - AdditionalMaps v1.5.1.0.
 Highly recommended with this mod to view White Palace checks
 - RandomizableLevers v1.1.2.1